 Paragraph writing problems solved For years, paragraph writing in my fifth and sixth grade classrooms has relied on the colors of a stoplight.
 Most students do well with the formulaic nature and paragraph organization that is embedded within this model.
 I've had two problems gnawing at me though.
-The first problem is ... read more
+The first problem is that most ... read more

 Interactive Games in Google Slides